 Want to remove lacquer sealer from stamped concrete patio?

 Q. I want to remove old sealer from my stamped embossed concrete patio.
 The patio is 5 years old and has been sealed several times.
 Now the sealer has turned white.
 The sealer is Dustone Clear Lacquer Sealer.
 I have tried paint thinner, acetone to no avail.
-Today I put on Klean Strip KS-3 [linked by editor to product info at Amazon] premium stripper.
+Today I put on Klean Strip KS-3 [paid link to product info at Amazon] premium stripper.
 That did take some of it off but it left it whiter than before.
 The concrete is brown.
 I'm tempted to paint the patio.
 That seems easier than removing the sealer which I think is on for life.
 My questions are:

 1. Has anyone had any luck removing this type of sealer from concrete?